prasadrgavande/prasadgavande.github.io/_posts/2026-04-13-getting-started-with-minikube.md

 - Docker Desktop installed and running
 - Minikube installed via Chocolatey
 - `kubectl` (Kubernetes CLI) installed via Chocolatey
-- Kubernetes Dashboard accessed via `minikube dashboard`[web:19][web:25]
+- Kubernetes Dashboard accessed via `minikube dashboard`

-You can adapt the steps for Windows 10 as long as the system meets Minikube’s CPU, memory, and virtualization requirements.[web:23]
+You can adapt the steps for Windows 10 as long as the system meets Minikube’s CPU, memory, and virtualization requirements.

 ---